SS4030 - Becoming an Educationist: Reading, Writing and Enquiry (2019/20)

 5. Conduct a small-scale qualitative research project and critically reflect on their experiences in regards to professional and ethical practice.

 Three items of coursework:

-1. A personal reflection (500 words) on personal learning.
+1. A personal digital reflective artefact on personal learning.

 Beckett, D. & O’Toole, J. (2013).
 Educational research: Creative thinking and doing.
 Oxford: Oxford University Press.